 Temple of Literature, Ha Noi was the first university in Vietnam.
-Today it is a historical-cultural relic that many Vietnamese students come to pray for luck in studying, exams and is also a place that attracts many tourists.
-If you have the opportunity to travel to Hanoi, should not skip this place, there will be many interesting things to learn and explore.
-However, because it is a worship area, there are strict regulations, you can refer to the information below before visiting.
+Today, it is a historical-cultural relic that many Vietnamese students come to pray for luck in studying and exams, and it is also a place that attracts many tourists.
+If you have the opportunity to travel to Hanoi, you should not miss this place; there are many interesting things to learn and explore.
+However, because it is a worship area, there are strict regulations; you can refer to the information below before visiting.

-Opening hours: 8:00 – 17:00 daily, including holidays, New Year.
-Due to weather reasons, opening hours may change slightly earlier or later, about 30 minutes.
+Opening hours: 8:00 – 17:00 daily, including holidays and the New Year.
+Due to weather reasons, opening hours may change slightly earlier or later, by about 30 minutes.

 Ticket price for Temple of Literature – National Tu Giam Hanoi: 30,000 VND/person.
 The Elderly; people with meritorious services to the revolution and students over 15 years old will receive a 50% discount on tickets.
-Tickets are free for children under 15 years old and in cases of people with disabilities.
+Tickets are free for children under 15 and for people with disabilities.

-Temple of Literature – Quoc Tu Giam is located in Dong Da district and right in the middle of 4 bustling streets: Nguyen Thai Hoc, Temple of Literature, Quoc Tu Giam and Ton Duc Thang.
-You need to be careful because around the Temple of Literature there are many one-way streets.
+Temple of Literature – Quoc Tu Giam is located right in the middle of 4 bustling streets: Nguyen Thai Hoc, Temple of Literature, Quoc Tu Giam and Ton Duc Thang.
+You need to be careful because there are many one-way streets around the Temple of Literature.

-Temple of Literature in Ha Hoi – a place that is probably very familiar to every Vietnamese person.
-This monument is the pride of the people of the capital and is a heroic testament to the educational cause for a while.
+Temple of Literature in Ha Noi – a place that is probably very familiar to every Vietnamese person.
+This monument is the pride of the people of the capital and, for a while, a heroic testament to the educational cause.

 History of the Temple of Literature, Hanoi

 In 1070, the Temple of Literature was built under the reign of Emperor Ly Thanh Tong.
-Initially, this was the place to worship Confucius, his followers, and his disciples (Yan Hui, Zengzi, Zisi, Mencius) as well as Duke of Zhou.
+Initially, this was the place to worship Confucius, his followers and disciples (Yan Hui, Zengzi, Zisi, Mencius), as well as the Duke of Zhou.

-During the reign of Emperor Tran Thai Tong, this place was renamed National Academy, accepting to teach elite children of civilians.
+During the reign of Emperor Tran Thai Tong, this place was renamed the National Academy, which accepted students to teach elite civilian children.

-During the reign of Emperor Le Thanh Tong, at the Temple of Literature – Quoc Tu Giam began to erect stele of those who passed doctorates.
+During the reign of Emperor Le Thanh Tong, at the Temple of Literature – Quoc Tu Giam, began to erect steles of those who passed doctorates.

 During the Nguyen Dynasty, Quoc Tu Giam was established in Hue.
 The Temple of Literature was renovated and later renamed Temple of Literature, Hanoi.